pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 `signal()` sends a lightweight signal to all subscribers of a channel.

-Key points
+- Prerequisites and limitations
-- Initialize with publishKey.
+  - Initialize PubNub with publishKey.
-- Signal payload size limit: 64 bytes (body only).
-For larger, contact support.
+  - Payload size limit: 64 bytes (without URI/headers).
+Contact support for larger needs.
-- Channel separation: Use separate channels for signals vs messages to aid recovery.
+- Signal vs. Message

-Signals vs Messages
+  - Payload: Signals ≤ 64B; Messages ≤ 32KB
-- Payload size: signals 64B; messages up to 32KB.
-- Cost: signals cost less.
+  - Cost: Signals cheaper
-- Persistence: signals aren’t stored; messages can be persisted.
+  - Persistence: Signals not stored; Messages can be stored
-- Push: signals can’t trigger Mobile Push; messages can.
+  - Push: Signals can’t trigger mobile push; Messages can
-- Use cases: signals for non-critical/ephemeral (e.g., geo updates); messages for critical/non-critical.
+  - Use cases: Signals for non-critical, high-frequency (e.g., geolocation)
+  - Metadata: Signals don’t support; Messages do
+- Channel separation
-- Metadata: signals don’t support metadata; messages do.
+  - Use separate channels for signals and messages for better connection recovery.

 ### Method(s)